ryanwebber/moonshot/README.md

 # Moonshot Language + Toolchain

-A compiler toolchain targeting the Apollo Guidance Computer.
+A language and compiler toolchain targeting the Apollo Guidance Computer.
 This is a hobby project started to learn more about the AGC architecture and software.

 ## Example